 Now is the Time to Take Action

-The ELD mandate is most likely happening, and you don’t want to be caught off guard in December with no time to get prepared.
+The ELD mandate is happening, and you don’t want to be caught off guard in December with no time to get prepared.
 If you’re really against making a purchase right now, you can at least begin the process of looking around at your options.
 Start doing your research – weigh the features and benefits of each ELD.
 Once you’ve narrowed it down to a few, see if you can get a demo of each ELD to see if it would really work for you.
 Konexial offers free test drives for our MY20 app – no commitment or purchase necessary.
 If you’re interested, get in touch with us!